alexander-kastil/dw-100/02-functional-business-value/group-activity-1/readme.md

 Other Students will be playing the role of the customer, and the implementation partner.

+> Note: Spend around 2 minutes to distribute the roles and responsibilities among the team members.

 ## Exercise objectives

 - Exercise 1: Identify pain points